By 2030 we would like to see significant progress in East Suffolk in each of the following areas:

 The Greenprint Forum is a voluntary network, facilitated by the district council, to help deliver their business plan; specifically enabling community environmental action to improve lives and strengthen our economy.

 Whilst our focus is on East Suffolk, anyone, anywhere can join for free to help inform and learn from our thinking.
-Please be aware that we have one passionate part time staff resource (two days a week dedicated to this), a steering group of 11 who give of their knowledge while being active in their own communities/organisations and all other effort is voluntary or requires funding to be gained to pay for it.
+Please be aware that we have one, passionate part time staff resource (two days a week dedicated to this) and a steering group of 10, who give of their knowledge while being active in their own communities and organisations.
+All other effort is voluntary or requires funding to be gained to pay for it.

 Our Steering Group